frj/mcp-demo/README.md

 ### Running other LLMs

 You can run other LLMs with some restrictions:
-- Ollama need to support the LLM.
+- Ollama needs to support the LLM.
 The LLM needs to support use of 'tools'.
 For a list of these LLMs see [here](https://ollama.com/search?c=tools)
-- There may be other restrictions on LLMs supported by the mcphost client, for details see wha[here](https://github.com/mark3labs/mcphost?tab=readme-ov-file#available-models)
+- There may be other restrictions on LLMs supported by the **mcphost** client, for details see wha[here](https://github.com/mark3labs/mcphost?tab=readme-ov-file#available-models)

-You can run the demo with a different model by editing 'model' field in the mcphost config file:
+You can run the demo with a different model by editing 'model' field in the **mcphost** config file:
 [mcphost/.mcphost.yml](mcphost/.mcphost.yml)

 ## Further reading